Skip to main content

 Des Peres Eye Center - - Ophthalmologist

 If you suffer from diabetes, you’re at risk for eye complications like diabetic retinopathy, so it’s crucial that you have regular diabetic eye exams with an experienced ophthalmologist.
-At Des Peres Eye Center in St. Louis and Arnold, Missouri, the ophthalmology team is experienced in comprehensive diabetic eye screenings, including the latest state-of-the-art optical coherence tomography (OCT) testing.
+At Des Peres Eye Center, our ophthalmology team is experienced in comprehensive diabetic eye screenings, including the latest state-of-the-art optical coherence tomography (OCT) testing.
 Book your appointment by calling the office today.

 Diabetes Q & A